rainJohn/OmppuPad/README.md

 ## Work In Progress

-- [ ] Spotify Beta Remote API Integration
+- [ ] Integration with Spotify's Beta Remote API.

 ## Wishlist

 This app is far from something deployable.
-Namely, many configuration elements are hard-coded, such as:

-- [ ] stops to be queried for (cards could have an options button with a modal)
-- [ ] Choose city for date and forecast (same as above)
+Namely:

+- [ ] API Keys on client side/no proper protection
-- [ ] No automagic discovery of Hue bridge and API Key
+- [ ] No automagic discovery of Hue bridge
+- [ ] stop queries are hardcoded (stop ids)
+- [ ] No choice of lat,lon for date and forecast

 ## Credits